Mikel Lindsaar

 MCP: drop it into Claude Desktop or Cursor in 30 seconds

-If you’re using Claude Desktop, Cursor, Windsurf, or any MCP-compatible tool, there’s an MCP server:
+If you’re using Claude Desktop, Cursor, Windsurf, or any MCP-compatible tool, there’s a first-party MCP server:

 Compared to the obvious alternatives